DiscoverCCRI/documentation/docs/source/nodes/rovers.md

 Each rover can be equipped with the [RPLidar A2M8](https://www.slamtec.ai/home/rplidar_a2/), which is a 2D lidar.
-The lidar has a sampling frequency of up to 8 thousand samples per second, at an angular resolution of 0.9 degrees, with a measuring range of up to 12 meters.
+The lidar has a sampling frequency of up to 8 thousand samples per second, at an angular resolution of 0.9 degrees, and a measuring range of up to 12 meters.

 #### GPS